BetaHuhn/repo-file-sync-action/README.md

 ## 🛠️ Sync Configuration

-In order to tell [repo-file-sync-action](https://github.com/BetaHuhn/repo-file-sync-action) what files to sync where, you have to create a `sync.yml` file in the `.github` directory of your main repository (see [action-inputs](#%EF%B8%8F-action-inputs) on how to change the location).
+In order to tell the github action what files to sync where, you have to create a `sync.yml` file in the `.github` directory of your main repository (see [action-inputs](#%EF%B8%8F-action-inputs) on how to change the location).

 The top-level key should be used to specify the target repository in the format `username`/`repository-name`@`branch`, after that you can list all the files you want to sync to that individual repository: